 How Do You Nail Wood Without Splitting It?

 Ever tried to drive a nail into wood and the wood splits?
 This is actually common, but there are some things you can do to prevent this.
 There are many types of wood nails out there, but they all have their pros and cons.
 Most people use tacks or small nails so that they don’t split the wood as much.
 Some people also use glue when nailing in order to avoid splitting the board.
-However, the best method nailing into wood without splitting is to drill a pilot hole first.
+However, the best method of nailing into the wood without splitting is to drill a pilot hole first.

 Why Do My Nails Not Fall Out Of Wood?